Drspawndisaster/Random-Dataframe-Generator/README.md

 # Generates a random pandas dataframe
 I used it for testing and making different kinds of graphs when I was learning how to use pandas.
 Now I'm learning how to use github, so it's useful even now.
-I bet the code could be better, but I don't really want to put the effort it.

 Instructions: Put how long you want the data frame to be, a min and a max for the randomly generated numbers, and a start value.
 You don't have to because they all have fairly reasonable default values, but you can.